a-soong/1701QCA-Assessment2/index.md

 ![Image](related1.png)

 I found this video while researching for Assessment 1 and it was an inspiration for my project.
 It's a robot with a simple function made possible by the micro:bit.
+A small detail I liked was the sound of the coin container slapping back on the table after storing the coins - it unintentially gives the robot character.

 ## Other research ##
 *Include here any other relevant research you have done.
 This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
 For each particular source, add a comment or two about why it is relevant or what you have taken from it.*